endlesspint8/endlesspint8.github.io/night-night/index.md

 _Rock, Paper, Scissors And Other Stories_ Maxim Osipov _Inhuman Land_
 _Russia: A 1000-Year Chronicle of the Wild East_
-_The Story of Russia_ Orlando Figes
+_The Story of Russia_ and/ or _A People’s Tragedy: The Russian Revolution 1891-1924_ Orlando Figes

 ## The Sweet Science?